fgroupindonesia/printscreen/readme.md

 prEngine.setCopyToClipboard(false);
 ```

 That's it...!
-Feel free to use this into your projects.... and dont forget to contact / hire our Developer at several social medias:
+Feel free to use this into your projects.... and dont forget to contact / hire our Software Developer at several social medias for better future with the best technology:

 - [LinkedIn](https://id.linkedin.com/in/gumuruh)
 - [Projects](https://projects.co.id/public/browse_users/view/250512/gumuruh)